knuesel/typst-minideck/lib/colors.typ

   - accents: colors of contrasting hues.
 Used for distinguishing elements based on hue.

-  The shades can be given as an array of at least two colors, or as a gradient.
-Accent colors must be given as an array of at least one color.
+  The shades can be given as an array of at least two colors, or as a gradient, or as a string.
+Accent colors must be given as an array of at least one color, or as a string.
+Strings refer to the names of standard color schemes.

   The theme can request any number of shades by specifying a desired number or specific gradient positions.
-If shades were given as an array and the theme requests a different number of colors or any number of gradient samples, minideck will generate a gradient using the given shades at evenly spaced stops.
+If shades were specified as an array, it is used directly when the theme requests the same number of shades (gradient positions are ignored).
+If the theme requests a different number, minideck will generate a gradient using the given shades at evenly spaced stops.

   The theme can also request any number of accent colors.
 Minideck will drop the last color(s) if fewer are requested than available.
 If more are requested than available, minideck will generate additional colors with the aim of maximizing the hue contrasts.
 */